spmpl-pl/ztm/README.md

  - `ztm getschedule -i 7013 -s 01 -l 525` - gets schedule for a given Stop Group ID, Stop ID and Line.
  - `ztm getroute -l 255` - gets all routes for a given Line.
  - `ztm getgpstram -l 1` - show all trams for a given line with GPS locations.
  - `ztm getgpsbus -l 523` - show all buses for a given line with a GPS locations.

+Author: Bartosz Chmielewski